-Thomas’s mother, Sarah married John Gilliatt on 4th March 1845 in Winterton and gave birth to Thomas’ first half-sibling, John William Gilliatt a couple of months later.
+Thomas’s mother, Sarah married John Gilliatt, a widower, on 4th March 1845 in Winterton and gave birth to Thomas’ first half-sibling, John William Gilliatt a couple of months later.
 Unfortunately, John William passed away that same year, and in 1849, Sarah’s husband, John Gilliat passed away too.

 In 1851 Thomas was 10 years old and was living in Winterton, Lincolnshire with his mother Sarah.
 He was recorded as a scholar and Sarah was recorded as being Annuitant, which means that she was receiving a fixed sum of money for a certain amount of time, usually for the rest of a her life or until she married again.
 This could have been because she had just been widowed and John Gilliatt could have written a will stating that on his death, Sarah should receive an amount of money.
 This could prove that John really cared about Sarah and Thomas.

 In 1861, 19-year-old Thomas was living in Winteringham, Lincolnshire, with his mother, step-father Gilbert Burton Handson, 4 of his half-siblings, 2 of his step-cousins and a servant by the name ofI often wonder which house they lived in, where they worked and whether or not the buildings still exist today.